melsod/ITS_annonymizer/README.md

 	Group ID allows researchers to organize their data into meaningful groups.
 Typically this would not be of concern for anonymization.
 However, it is possible that in some labs the group ID may be the SAME as the child ID.
 In such situations, labs should check whether their Child ID/Group ID contains any non-anonymized information before using this program in its current form.
 7. Timezone:
 	The recording's timezone, the short version of the timezone name, and whether or not daylight savings time is used is NOT anonymized, as this information may be needed for data analyses.

-## Checkbuttons (in development)

-Each checkbutton, if checked will exclude the corresponding row of data from anonymization.
-Data in each row are:

-1. PrimaryChild row: date of birth, gender, child key
-2. ITS row: file name, time file was created
-3. ChildInfo row: date of birht, gender
-4. SRDInfo row: serial number
-5. Child row: date of birth, gender, enrollment date, child ID, child key
-6. Time data rows: all instances of timestamps throughout the file (if "only_time" is set to true, the timestamps, but not dates, will be preserved)

 ## Contact